 What is Norvir?

-Norvir is used to treat HIV, which causes acquired immunodeficiency syndrome (AIDS).
-It is not a cure for HIV or AIDS.
+Norvir is used to treat HIV, the virus that can cause acquired immunodeficiency syndrome (AIDS).
+Ritonavir is not a cure for HIV or AIDS.

 Norvir may also be used for purposes not listed in this medication guide.